romeo-velvi/Environmental-Developer-Pack-Control/readme.md

     Concrete examples:
         .\subdirectory\SwitchJava.bat 11.0.11
-        .\subdirectory\SwitchDotnet.bat 9.0.306
+        .\subdirectory\SwitchFlutter.bat 9.0.306

 Notes:
-- Replace \<environment> with the actual environment name used by this repo (e.g., "Java", "Python", "Dotnet") or run the script filename that exists in the subdirectory.
+- Replace \<environment> with the actual environment name used by this repo (e.g., "Java", "Python", "Dotnet", "Flutter") or run the script filename that exists in the subdirectory.
 - Replace \<version> with an exact version folder name that exists under the subdirectory.